wn9237/rest_spec/markdowns/newresources/serviceprincipal.md

 Represents an instance of an application in a directory.
 Inherits from [DirectoryObject].

 ### JSON representation

-Here is a JSON representation of the resource.
+Here is a JSON representation of the resource

 <!-- {
   "blockType": "resource",
   "optionalProperties": [
+    "appRoleAssignedTo",
+    "appRoleAssignments",
+    "createdObjects",
+    "createdOnBehalfOf",
+    "memberOf",
+    "oauth2PermissionGrants",
+    "ownedObjects",
+    "owners"
   ],
   "@odata.type": "microsoft.graph.serviceprincipal"
 }-->